-In the same issue another legionary activist, Ion Banea, waxed poetic in his praise of Codreanu, emphasizing the image of ‘the Captain’ as a new sort of warrior: ‘He is a boundary stone; a border.
+In the same issue another legionary activist, Ion Banea, waxed poetic in his praise of Codreanu, emphasizing the image of “the Captain” as a new sort of warrior: “He is a boundary stone; a border.
 A sword stretched between two worlds.
 One old, which he confronts bravely, destroying it completely.
-The other new, which he creates, gives life, and calls into the light’.
+The other new, which he creates, gives life, and calls into the light.”
 Codreanu, Banea said, personified the nationalist movement as a whole.
-The image of Codreanu as a messianic figure solidified from this point onwards, and four years later Traian Herseni wrote of Codreanu that ‘the Captain is not chosen by men, nor is he made a leader; he is sent by the people’s destiny, which does not err, born that he might save our country’.
+The image of Codreanu as a messianic figure solidified from this point onward, and four years later Traian Herseni wrote of Codreanu that “the Captain is not chosen by men, nor is he made a leader; he is sent by the people’s destiny, which does not err, born that he might save our country.”

-In articulating a leader-cult, speaking of national revolution and rebirth, and in evoking the concept of new men, legionary intellectuals explicitly associated themselves with fascist movements elsewhere in Europe.
-Whereas early legionary newspapers such as Pământul strămoşesc (The ancestral land) had publicized only antisemitic movements abroad, in Axa legionaries exhibited their fascist credentials by reproducing rhetoric fascists were using across Europe.
-Legionaries spoke less and less about antisemitism from 1934 onwards, and their vicious campaign against Jews remained muted until they came to power in September 1940, when attacks on Jews suddenly became a key legionary repertoire once again.
+In articulating a leader cult, speaking of national revolution and rebirth, and in evoking the concept of new men, legionary intellectuals explicitly associated themselves with fascist movements elsewhere in Europe.
+Whereas early legionary newspapers such as Pământul strămoşesc (The ancestral land) had publicized only anti-Semitic movements abroad, in Axa legionaries exhibited their fascist credentials by reproducing rhetoric fascists were using across Europe.
+Legionaries spoke less and less about anti-Semitism from 1934 onward, and their vicious campaign against Jews remained muted until they came to power in September 1940, when attacks on Jews suddenly became a key legionary repertoire once again.

-There were a number of reasons for this change of tactics, which the legionary journalist Mihail Polihroniade identified as the moment when the Legion ‘matured’.
-On one level it had to do with the increasing influence of intellectuals over legionary policy, a development which led to factionalism and rivalries within the movement.
+There were a number of reasons for this change of tactics, which the legionary journalist Mihail Polihroniade identified as the moment when the Legion “matured.”
+On one level it had to do with the increasing influence of intellectuals over legionary policy, a development that led to factionalism and rivalries within the movement.
 Factionalism, in particular Mihai Stelescu’s decision to break away and form his own movement in 1934, caused Codreanu to rethink the movement’s structure and core ideology.
-New members began joining the Legion in droves, and Codreanu responded by insisting on ‘a rigorous examination’ and ‘gruelling tests’ for new recruits in order to protect the Legion’s elitist reputation and to distinguish them from the ‘true legionaries’ who had been killed in 1933.
-One police report noted that ‘Codreanu says that he does not need a large number of followers, but a few well-disciplined soldiers’.
-Talking about ‘new men’ rather than ‘youth’ now became increasingly necessary as the movement’s leadership aged.
-Codreanu turned 34 years old in 1933, and most of the other leaders were also more than a decade beyond their university studies.
-As Oliver Jens Schmitt has shown, from this point on a smaller and smaller percentage of legionaries were less than twenty-five years old.
+New members began joining the Legion in droves, and Codreanu responded by insisting on “a rigorous examination” and “grueling tests” for new recruits in order to protect the Legion’s elitist reputation and to distinguish them from the “true legionaries” who had been killed in 1933.
+One police report noted that “Codreanu says that he does not need a large number of followers, but a few well-disciplined soldiers.”
+Talking about “new men” rather than “youth” now became increasingly necessary as the movement’s leadership aged.
+Codreanu turned thirty-four years old in 1933, and most of the other leaders were also more than a decade beyond their university studies.
+As Oliver Jens Schmitt has shown, from this point on a smaller and smaller percentage of legionaries were younger than twenty-five years old.

 As the legionaries discovered after they assassinated the prime minister, Ion Gh.
 Duca, in December 1933, street violence and clashes with police also provoked official repression and the movement as a whole suffered.
-Whereas in 1930 Codreanu had supported acts of violence against his enemies even when he had had nothing to do with them, when someone attacked the rector of the University of Iaşi, Traian Bratu, in 1937, Codreanu publically denounced the deed as ‘disgraceful’.
-Antisemitism also had only limited electoral appeal and failed to distinguish the Legion from other right wing parties, which was a problem that the legionaries were only too aware of.
-Most importantly, however, after Hitler’s rise to power adopting pan-fascist rhetoric and affiliating the Legion with European fascism increased the number of votes in their favour when national elections came around.
+Whereas in 1930 Codreanu had supported acts of violence against his enemies even when he had had nothing to do with them, when someone attacked the rector of the University of Iaşi, Traian Bratu, in 1937, Codreanu publically denounced the deed as “disgraceful.”
+Anti-Semitism also had only limited electoral appeal and failed to distinguish the Legion from other right-wing parties, which was a problem that the legionaries were only too aware of.
+Most importantly, however, after Hitler’s rise to power adopting pan-fascist rhetoric and affiliating the Legion with European fascism increased the number of votes in their favor when national elections came around.

-New Men, 1934–38
+New men, 1934–38